Young Parisians are getting ready for the Paris 2024 Games

 Schools committed to the Olympic and Paralympic Games

-CASPE 7 15 centers de loisirs Sensisbilisation au sport et Handisport stade Emile Antoine 15
+CASPE 7 15 centres de loisirs Sensisbilisation au sport et Handisport stade Emile Antoine 15

 "Generation 2024"